-- 7.3.4.1 All measurements shall be conducted in a climate controlled facility. - 7.3.4.2 Environmental conditions that satisfy ASHRAE Class I standards for data centers shall be maintained throughout test execution.
+- 7.3.4.1 All measurements shall be conducted in a climate-controlled facility. - 7.3.4.2 Environmental conditions that satisfy ASHRAE Class I standards for data centers (as described in Thermal Guidelines for Data Processing Environments) shall be maintained throughout test execution.